What I Did Most Recently

-I run engineering at Lucerna Health, a healthcare startup.
+I ran engineering at Lucerna Health for six years (2020–2026).
 I built the team, the data platform, the security and compliance program, and the IT org.
-I handle vendor contracts, architecture decisions, and brought AI into how we build and what we ship.
+I handled vendor contracts, architecture decisions, and brought AI into how we build and what we ship.
 If it was technical and it mattered, it was mine.

-The platform does healthcare data exchange, ETL, entity resolution, and patient engagement.
+The platform did healthcare data exchange, ETL, entity resolution, and patient engagement.
 Six years of evolving the stack across AWS, Snowflake, and a lot of other tools, always migrating live product without breaking things.
+We completed two full HITRUST CSF certification cycles.

 How I Got Here